askonomm/lava/README.md

       - john.md
   - config.json
   - layout.mustache

+### Site layout

+The site layout of your static website lives inside a Mustache template file `layout.mustache` in the root of the resources' directory.
+That layout file has all the [template data](#template-data) available to it just like all Mustache content files do, and just like all Mustache content files, it also can have any structure you want it to have.

+You can check out [my own website' layout.mustache](https://github.com/soynomm/nomm.xyz/layout.mustache) for an example use-case.

 ### Content files

-All of the content files reside inside the `content` directory.
-There are two types of content files - Markdown (file.md) and Mustache (file.mustache).
+All the content files reside inside the `content` directory.
+There are two types of content files - Markdown ({filename}.md) and Mustache ({filename}.mustache).
 Markdown content files are meant for static content, such as blog posts and pages.
 Mustache content files are meant for custom, dynamic pages.

 #### Markdown